nlsteadman/pull-list/README.md

 ### How to use
--Fork and clone
+- Fork and clone
--Run npm install
+- Run npm install
--Run npm start
+- Run npm start

 ### Licensing
 Copyright <2022> <COPYRIGHT HOLDER>